 }

+\end{verbatim}

 These steps are analogous for lam0 and si and we will use MH steps for all of these parameters.
 Similar to the random intercepts in our Poisson GLMM, we update each si individually.
 Note that to be fully correct, the full conditional for si contains both the likelihood and prior component, since we did not specify an improper, but a Uniform prior on si.
 However, with a Uniform distribution the probability density of any value is 1/(upper limit – lower limit) = constant.
 Thus, the prior components are identical for both the current and the candidate value and can be ignored (formally, when you calculate the ratio of posterior densities, r, the identical prior component appears both in the numerator and denominator, so that they cancel each other out).

 We still have to update zi.
 The full conditional for zi is

+\[

 zi|y, sigma, lam0, s propto [y|z,sigma, lam0, s] * [zi],

+\]

-and since
+and since $zi \sim Bernoulli(psi)$,

-zi ~ Bernoulli(psi),

 the term has to be taken into account when updating zi.
 The R code for updating zi is shown in panel W.

+\begin{verbatim}

 Panel W: R code to update z…